 The materials in this garment have been tested to the material requirements of the NFPA 1992 and NFPA 1994 standards.
-This Garment has NOT been certified to the whole garment or ensemble requirements of standards.
-Neither has it been tested for ANY OTHER chemicals or hazardous materials.
+This Garment has NOT been tested to the whole garment or ensemble requirements of these standards.
+This Garment has not been tested for protection against any other chemicals or hazardous materials.

 WARNING: No products, including garments, footwear or handwear, can offer absolute protection, even when new, and their protective performance will decline with wear, tear, abrasion, and other damage associated with use.

 W.L.
 Gore & Associates, Inc. and LION make no guarantee of how the product will perform in actual use.